essif-lab/framework/docs/essif-lab-functional-architecture.md

 The lower business layer contains two functional components, one for initiating transactions and the other for stating transaction results (as per the [*DEMO*](https://en.wikipedia.org/wiki/Design_%26_Engineering_Methodology_for_Organizations) method), each of which with an associated business policy that contains business-specific policies/preferences.

-The task of the **Transaction (Validation) Engine** (or **TVE**) is to handle and initiate requests from/to peer agents to engage in some kind of transaction, by negotiating and exchanging data (through one or more, physical or electronic communication channels), and to produce a transaction form whose contents is complete and valid, enabling an appropriate colleague to decide whether or not to engage in the transaction.
+The task of the **Transaction (Validation) Engine** (or **TVE**) is to handle and initiate requests from/to peer agents to engage in some kind of transaction, by negotiating and exchanging data (through one or more, physical or electronic communication channels), and to produce a transaction form whose contents are complete and valid, enabling an appropriate colleague to decide whether or not to engage in the transaction.
 Note that negotiating a transaction has two parts: requesting a peer agent to provide data that its owner needs, and providing data on behalf of its owner that a peer agent requests.
 After all, a business transaction can only start after all parties have decided to commit, which they can only do after each of them has obtained the information it (subjectively) needs to do so.
 Also note that data that the TVE must ensure that the transaction context is properly maintained if it chooses to exchange data through different communication channels.

 The task of the **Transaction Result Dispatcher** (or **TRD**) is to state the (various, sometimes intermediary) results of transactions, by collecting data from the Business Data Stores, and creating a set of (related) statements/claims that can subsequently be issued to other parties.
 Since such state-data may change, issuing data that supersedes an earlier state implies the revocation of such a state.